 Sales of our products outside the United States are subject to foreign regulatory requirements that vary widely from country to country.
 In addition, exports of medical devices from the United States are regulated by the FDA.
 Complying with international regulatory requirements can be an expensive and time-consuming process and approval is not certain.
 The time required for obtaining clearance or approvals, if required by other countries, may be longer than that required for FDA clearance or approvals, and requirements for such clearances or approvals may significantly differ from FDA requirements.
-We may be unable to obtain or maintain regulatory approvals or qualifications.
-If we experience delays in receiving necessary qualifications, clearances or approvals to market our products outside the United States, or if we fail to receive those qualifications, clearances or approvals, we may be unable to market our products on the united States are regulated to receive those qualifications, clearances or approvals, we may be unable to market our products outside the United States, or at all, which could have a material adverse effect on our business and growth strategy.
+We may be unable to obtain or maintain regulatory qualifications, clearances or approvals in other countries.
+We may also incur significant costs in attempting to obtain and in maintaining foreign regulatory approvals or qualifications.
+If we experience delays in receiving necessary qualifications, clearances or approvals to market our products outside the United States, or if we fail to receive those qualifications, clearances or approvals, we may be unable to market our products or enhancements in international markets effectively, or at all, which could have a material adverse effect on our business and growth strategy.